sailfishos/docs.sailfishos.org/Reference/Core_Areas_and_APIs/Apps_and_MW/Calendar/README.md

 ### Contribution

-Community or third-party contributions to various components of the location and positioning stack in Sailfish OS is encouraged and appreciated.
-The vast majority of the components are open-source, found on <https://github.com/sailfishos>, with discussions via IRC (#sailfishos via oftc.net) and via email.
+Community or third-party contributions to various components of the calendar stack in Sailfish OS is encouraged and appreciated.
+The vast majority of the components are open-source, found on <https://github.com/sailfishos>, with discussions via IRC (#sailfishos via oftc.net) and via the forum.

 Specifically, contributions would be very welcome in the following areas:

   - unit test improvements both for the current platform API and mKCal storage backend, and for synchronization plugins
   - test accounts on CalDAV instances
   - test robots to perform smoke testing for synchronization plugins
-  - implementation of a native, sqlite-based QtOrganizer backend

 For in-depth information about contributing to the CalDAV synchronisation plugin, please see [CalDAV and CardDAV Community Contributions](/Develop/Collaborate/CalDAV_and_CardDAV_Community_Contributions).